There are few more iconic images in the world of wine than the...

 The soil in the Douro Valley is made up of schist - a slate-like metamorphic rock that is rich in nutrients has useful water retention properties.
 The vines are grown on terraces cut into the steep hillsides of the Douro Valley.
 The terraces are walled with cut schist to prevent erosion, otherwise torrential rains would wash loose stones down the slopes and into the river.
 Each terrace can hold up to three rows of vines.

-Sandeman 20 Year Old Tawny is produced by the traditional Port method.
-The hand-picked grapes are destemmed and crushed before fermentation at controlled temperatures, with skin maceration to extract tannin, colour and flavour.
-The addition of grape spirit at the ideal moment sets the balance between the wine's sweetness and bouquet.
-The moment of fortification is chosen by the winemaker following strict control of fermentation temperatures and densities according to the vine variety, maturation stage and the final sweetness required.
-After the harvest, the wines remain in the Douro until the following spring, when they are taken to Vila Nova de Gaia and enter Sandeman's centuries-old lodges for ageing in small oak casks.
+Grapes for Sandeman ports are hand-picked and harvest timing is decided according to the style intended.
+For tawnies, grapes are picked with an acidity structure which emphasises freshness in the final bottled wine, as this is crucial for creating balance in wood-aged styles.
+They are also more delicate and aromatic than the grapes used for bottle-aged ports (e.g., late bottled vintage and vintage styles).
+The grapes are destemmed and crushed before fermentation at controlled temperatures, with skin maceration to extract tannin, colour and flavour.
+For tawny styles, this process is done in overhead stainless steel fermentation vessels with punch downs and pumping over, unlike for bottle-aged styles ports which are fermented in shallow granite lagares.
+The moment of fortification with a neutral grape spirit is chosen by the winemaker following strict control of fermentation temperatures and must densities according to the vine variety, maturation stage and the final sweetness required.
+After the harvest, the wines remain in the Douro until the following spring, when they are taken to Vila Nova de Gaia and enter Sandeman's centuries-old lodges for ageing in small, used oak barrels.
 Over the years, the wines selected for this 20 Year Old Tawny are carefully tasted, analysed and racked from lees.
-The final blend results from a selection of wines of between 15 and 40 years of age, masterfully blended to maintain consistency and character.
+The final blend results from a selection of wines of between 15-40 years of age, masterfully blended to maintain consistency and character.

 |Grape varieties||0% Tinta Amarela